Minerva Parker Nichols, architect; New Century Club of Wilmington, 1892-93; Wilmington, Delaware; Extant. (Photo Elizabeth Felicella)

-Minerva Parker Nichols: The Search for a Forgotten Architect will be on view from March 21–June 17, 2023 at the Harvey & Irwin Kroiz Gallery of the Architectural Archives, 220 South 34 Street, Philadelphia.
+Minerva Parker Nichols: The Search for a Forgotten Architect will be on view from March 21–July 22, 2023 at the Harvey & Irwin Kroiz Gallery of the Architectural Archives, 220 South 34 Street, Philadelphia.
+(The exhibition was extended beyond the originally scheduled closing date.)
 Gallery hours are Tuesday through Saturday, 10:00am to 4:00pm.
 Admission to the exhibition is free and open to the public.

 Minerva Parker Nichols: The Search for a Forgotten Architect is supported by The Pew Center for Arts & Heritage.